MrWolfZ/ngrx-forms/docs/user-guide/updating-the-state.md

 }
 ```

 The `someNumber` control should only be enabled if `someNumberIsEditable` is `true` and if it is enabled it must have a value between `1` and `10`.
-In the imperative style we would react to value changes of the control and validate it:
+In the imperative style we would react to value changes of the controls and and update the form state based on the changes:

 ```typescript
 interface AppState {